Drowning-related deaths rise in Phl — WHO

 “The Western Pacific Region has made substantial progress in reducing mortality due to drowning during the past two decades,” the WHO noted.

-"Death rates due to drowning decreased in all countries in the Region except for one, the Philippines," the agency further noted.
+“Death rates due to drowning decreased in all countries in the Region except for one, the Philippines.”

 While no figures were provided, WHO identified that children, males, and individuals with increased access to water are most at risk of drowning.